tohkm22-del/Stellar-Systems/README.md

 - Xeroon

 ### INSTALLATION
-Download and unzip Stellar Systems, and put Stellar Systems into your GameData.
+Download and unzip Stellar Systems, take Stellar Systems out of the GameData folder, and drag and drop it into your KSP GameData.

 Dependencies [You **need** these]
 |  MODS  | PURPOSE |